FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

             implications must be understood and carefully weighed before choosing a different course.

-    [VP]: Reformulate.
+    VP: Reformulate.

-    [MK]: Edited.
+    MK: Edited.

+    VP: DONE: Apply stricter conditional requirements.
+    E-mail: explain conditional requirements.

 {:/comment}

-in a way that implies how Trial Forwarding Ratio should be calculated.
+&nbsp;

-Trial Forwarding Ratio MAY be expressed in other units (e.g., as a percentage) in the test report.
+: Trial Forwarding Ratio MAY be expressed in other units (e.g., as a percentage) in the test report.

+&nbsp;
-Note that, contrary to Load terms, frame counts used to compute Trial Forwarding Ratio are generally aggregates over all SUT output interfaces, as most test procedures verify all outgoing frames.
+: Note that, contrary to Load terms, frame counts used to compute Trial Forwarding Ratio are generally aggregates over all SUT output interfaces, as most test procedures verify all outgoing frames.

+&nbsp;
+: For example, in a test with symmetric bidirectional traffic, if one direction is forwarded without losses, but the opposite direction does not forward at all, the trial forwarding ratio would be 0.5 (50%).

 {::comment}

-    [MB77]: Should we call for more granularity to be provided/characterized?
+    MB77: Should we call for more granularity to be provided/characterized?

-    [VP]: No, include sentence on why.
+    VP: No, include sentence on why.

-    [MK]: What is the granularity that is needed here?
+    MK: What is the granularity that is needed here?
 The test procedure is about testing SUT as a single system, not parts of it.

+    VP: DONE: Add the missing sentence.

 {:/comment}

-For example, in a test with symmetric bidirectional traffic, if one direction is forwarded without losses, but the opposite direction does not forward at all, the trial forwarding ratio would be 0.5 (50%).
+&nbsp;
+: In future extensions, more general ways to compute Trial Forwarding Ratio may be allowed, but the current MLRsearch Specification relies on this specific aggregate counter-based approach.

 ### Trial Loss Ratio

 Definition:

+&nbsp;
-  The Trial Loss Ratio is equal to one minus the Trial Forwarding Ratio.
+: The Trial Loss Ratio is equal to one minus the Trial Forwarding Ratio.

 {::comment}

-    [MB78]: For all sections, please indent so that we separate the def/discussion vs. description
+    MB78: For all sections, please indent so that we separate the def/discussion vs. description

-    [VP]: Ok.
+    VP: Ok.

-    [MK]: Edited.
+    MK: Edited.
 Indented 2 spaces, will kramdown renderer take it?

+    VP: Applied the way from https://stackoverflow.com/a/59612110 instead.

 {:/comment}

 Discussion:

+&nbsp;
-  100% minus the Trial Forwarding Ratio, when expressed as a percentage.
+: 100% minus the Trial Forwarding Ratio, when expressed as a percentage.

+&nbsp;
-  This is almost identical to Frame Loss Rate of [RFC1242](Section 3.6).
+: This is almost identical to Frame Loss Rate of Section 3.6 of [RFC1242].
 The only minor differences are that Trial Loss Ratio does not need to be expressed as a percentage, and Trial Loss Ratio is explicitly based on aggregate frame counts.

 ### Trial Forwarding Rate

 Definition:

+&nbsp;
-The Trial Forwarding Rate is a derived quantity, calculated by multiplying the Trial Load by the Trial Forwarding Ratio.
+: The Trial Forwarding Rate is a derived quantity, calculated by multiplying the Trial Load by the Trial Forwarding Ratio.

 Discussion:

-This quantity is not identical to the Forwarding Rate as defined in Section 3.6.1 of [RFC2285].
-Specifically, the latter is based on frame counts on one output interface only, so each output interface can have different forwarding rate, whereas the Trial Forwarding Rate is based on frame counts aggregated over all SUT output interfaces, while still being a multiple of Load.

-Consequently, for symmetric bidirectional Traffic Profiles (section 14 of [RFC2544],
+&nbsp;
+: This quantity differs from the Forwarding Rate described in Section 3.6.1 of [RFC2285].
+Under the RFC 2285 method, each output interface is measured separately, so every interface may report a distinct rate.
+The Trial Forwarding Rate, by contrast, uses a single set of aggregate frame counts and therefore yields one value that represents the whole system, while still preserving the direct link to the per-interface load.

+&nbsp;
+: When the Traffic Profile is symmetric and bidirectional, as defined in Section 14 of [RFC2544], the Trial Forwarding Rate is numerically equal to the simple average of the individual per-interface forwarding rates that would be produced by the RFC 2285 procedure.

 {::comment}

-    [MB79]: Do we have an authoritative reference where this is defined?
+    MB79: Do we have an authoritative reference where this is defined?
             If not, please add an definition entry early in the terminology section.

-    [VP]: Add reference.
+    VP: Add reference.

-    [MK]: Edited.
+    MK: Edited.
 Added reference to RFC2544.

 {:/comment}
-the Trial Forwarding Rate value is equal to the arithmetic average of [RFC2285] Forwarding Rate values across all SUT output interfaces.

 {::comment}

-    [MB80]: Why both?
+    MB80: Why both?

-    [VP]: Add explanations to Traffic Profile subsection.
+    VP: Add explanations to Traffic Profile subsection.

-    [MK]: Edited.
+    MK: Edited.
 But shouldn't it say "sum of" instead of "arithmetic average"?
 Unless specified, Trial Forwarding Rate is an aggregate rate, not per interface, as it is representating capability of DUT/SUT not a subset of it associated with particular interface :)

+    VP: DONE: Checked, it is average.

 {:/comment}

-Given that Trial Forwarding Rate is a quantity based on Load, this quantity may be expressed using multi-interface values in test report (e.g., as sum of per-interface forwarding rate values).
+&nbsp;
+: Because this rate is anchored to the load defined for each interface, a test report MAY show it either as the single aggregate figure just described or, as the sum of the separate per-interface forwarding rates.

 ### Trial Effective Duration

 Definition:

+&nbsp;
-Trial Effective Duration is a time quantity related to the non-recurring trial, by default equal to the Trial Duration.
+: Trial Effective Duration is a time quantity related to a Trial, by default equal to the Trial Duration.

 {::comment}

-    [MB81]: For the periodic/recurrences, does it cover only one recurrence or from start to last independent of in-between execution periods?
+    MB81: For the periodic/recurrences, does it cover only one recurrence or from start to last independent of in-between execution periods?

-    [VP]: Make sure Trial implies no recurrence.
+    VP: Make sure Trial implies no recurrence.

-    [MK]: Edited.
+    MK: Edited.
 BUT - Why do we need to state that.
 There is nothing in the text of Section 23 of RFC2544 and in above sections implying recurrences.
           Why then do we need to explicity say "no recurrence"?

+    VP: DONE: After Trial is stable, simplify this sentence.

 {:/comment}

 Discussion:

+&nbsp;
-This is an optional feature.
+: This is an optional feature.
 If the Measurer does not return any Trial Effective Duration value, the Controller MUST use the Trial Duration value instead.

+&nbsp;
-Trial Effective Duration may be any positive time quantity {::comment}
+: Trial Effective Duration may be any positive time quantity chosen by the Measurer to be used for time-based decisions in the Controller.

+{::comment}

-    [MB82]: It is obvious, but should we say "positive"?
+    MB82: It is obvious, but should we say "positive"?

-    [VP]: Yes.
+    VP: Yes.

-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

-chosen by the Measurer
-to be used for time-based decisions in the Controller.
+&nbsp;

-The test report MUST explain how the Measurer computes the returned Trial Effective Duration values, if they are not always equal to the Trial Duration.
+: The test report MUST explain how the Measurer computes the returned Trial Effective Duration values, if they are not always equal to the Trial Duration.

+&nbsp;
-This feature can be beneficial for users of testing equipment {::comment}
+: This feature can be beneficial for time-critical benchmarks designed to manage the overall search duration, rather than solely the traffic portion of it.
+An approach is to measure the duration of the whole trial (including all wait times) and use that as the Trial Effective Duration.

+{::comment}

-    [MB83]: To be defined early in the terminology section
+    MB83: To be defined early in the terminology section

-    [VP]: Ok.
+    VP: Ok.

-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

-who wish to manage the overall search duration, rather than solely the traffic portion of it.
-An approach is to measure the duration of the whole trial (including all wait times) and use that as the Trial Effective Duration.
+&nbsp;

-This is also a way for the Measurer to inform the Controller about its surprising behavior, for example, when rounding the Trial Duration value.
+: This is also a way for the Measurer to inform the Controller about its surprising behavior, for example, when rounding the Trial Duration value.

 ### Trial Output

 Definition:

+&nbsp;
-Trial Output is a composite quantity consisting of several attributes.
+: Trial Output is a composite quantity consisting of several attributes.
 Required attributes are: Trial Loss Ratio, Trial Effective Duration and Trial Forwarding Rate.

 Discussion:

+&nbsp;
-When referring to more than one trial, plural term “Trial Outputs” is used to collectively describe multiple Trial Output instances.
+: When referring to more than one trial, plural term "Trial Outputs" is used to collectively describe multiple Trial Output instances.

+&nbsp;
-Implementations may provide additional optional attributes.
+: Measurer implementations may provide additional optional attributes.
-The Controller implementations SHOULD
+The Controller implementations SHOULD ignore values of any optional attribute they are not familiar with, except when passing Trial Output instances to the Manager.

 {::comment}

-    [MB84]: As we have an exception
+    MB84: As we have an exception

-    [VP]: Reformulate.
+    VP: Reformulate.
           Conditional MUST has an authoritative prescribed condition, SHOULD gives implementers freedom to choose their own conditions.

-    [MK]: Edited.
+    MK: Edited.

+    VP: Done: Stricter conditional requirements not needed.

 {:/comment}

-ignore values of any optional attribute they are not familiar with, except when passing Trial Output instances to the Manager.
+&nbsp;

-Example of an optional attribute:
+: Example of an optional attribute:
 The aggregate number of frames expected to be forwarded during the trial, especially if it is not (a rounded-down value) implied by Trial Load and Trial Duration.

+&nbsp;
-While Section 3.5.2 of [RFC2285] requires the Offered Load value to be reported for forwarding rate measurements, it is not required in MLRsearch Specification, as search results do not depend on it.
+: While Section 3.5.2 of [RFC2285] requires the Offered Load value to be reported for forwarding rate measurements, it is not required in MLRsearch Specification, as search results do not depend on it.